 – Rachel Surls, UC ANR advisor and author

 About the book: From Cows to Concrete: The Rise and Fall of Farming in Los Angeles.
 For more than four decades, Los Angeles County was America’s top agricultural producer.
 What happened?
 In a new book published by Angel City Press, the University of California’s Rachel Surls and certified Master Gardener Judith Gerber detail the rise and fall of agriculture in Los Angeles County.
 More than 150 vintage images accompany the thoughtful narrative.
 A #mustread.
-If you are in the Los Angeles area on April 9th and 10th, be sure to visit the Los Angeles Times Book Festival; the authors will be signing the book in Booth 119.

 About Rachel Surls: Rachel is the Sustainable Food Systems Advisor for University of California Cooperative Extension in Los Angeles County.
 [The above hyperlink will also connect you to Rachel’s research bibliography].
 Cooperative Extension is part of the University of California’s Division of Agriculture and Natural Resources.
 As part of her role with UC ANR, Rachel is leading a team that is studying urban agriculture in California, assessing needs, developing educational resources and providing best practice recommendations for urban agriculture policy at the municipal level.
 Her work – part of UC’s Global Food Initiative – is playing an important part in helping UC address one of the most compelling issues of our time: how to sustainably and nutritiously feed a growing world population.